-The Prospector Hammer System by Pioneer One was designed and built for the HDD drilling industry by a drilling contractor for drilling contractors.
-It isn’t an engineer’s lifeless drawing on a blueprint.
-It’s the result of a lifetime of drilling experience that brings the innovation to the Prospector drill system.
+The Prospector Hammer System by Pioneer One was designed and built by a drilling contractor, for drilling contractors.
+It isn’t an engineer’s lifeless drawing on a blueprint – it’s the result of a lifetime of drilling experience that brings the innovation to the Prospector Hammer System.

 At Pioneer One, we know firsthand the challenges you face with each drilling project.
-We’ve designed the Prospector Hammer System to make your job a whole lot easier.
+We’ve designed the Prospector Hammer System to make your job way easier.

-The Pioneer One Prospector offers you more aggressive and controlled steering than ever before.
+The Prospector offers you more aggressive and controlled steering than ever before.
 Together with our specialty hammer drill bits, Pioneer One has designed an advanced steering mechanism for drilling hammers.
-The Prospector Hammer System is simple, easy to set up and operate.
+The Prospector Hammer System is simple, easy to set up, and easier to operate.
 It also has unmatched speed, strength, and agility to traverse in varied soil conditions.

-In head-to-head competition, The Prospector has outperformed every competitor, every single time.
+In head-to-head competition, the Prospector has outperformed every competitor, every time.
 Operators in the field prefer the extra steering flexibility the Prospector provides and its ease of handling.

 The air hammer is easily installed.
-All fittings are included when you purchase our air hammer system except for the crossover sub. .
-A simple crossover sub and air line connection change is all that is needed if switching drill size.
-The airline connection is usually one fitting installed on the drill’s mud pump.
+All fittings are included when you purchase our air hammer system, except for the crossover sub.
+A simple crossover sub and air line connection change is all that is needed if you're switching drill size.
+The airline connection is typically one fitting installed on the drill’s mud pump.
 Some early model drills may require more fitting.

-Hammer to Drill: A Crossover Sub is necessary to connect the air hammer directly to the drill’s lead rod.
+A crossover sub is necessary to connect the air hammer directly to the drill’s lead rod.
 This type of connection gives you the maximum air flow needed to operate the hammer properly.
-Our 3” hammer has a 2.375 inch Reg Pin connection.
-Our 4’ hammer has a 2.875 inch Reg Pin connection.
+Our 3” hammer has a 2.375" Reg Pin connection.
+Our 4" hammer has a 2.875" regular pin connection.

 The drill does not need to be anchored down and rods can be exposed if needed.
 We have has as many as four and one-half rods exposed on a D24x40 and one and one-half on a D100x120.
 The front end of the drill can be elevated off of the ground.
 The engine can be operated on idle and occasionally up to 1500 rpm.